 - Email the recording to email@example.com, along with a mailing address to which you would like us to send your print copy of Birkensnake 7.

-- Wait for your recording appear in our gallery, which we will activate when we have enough recordings that they won’t seem lonely.
-Then you will be able to listen to the voices of other people if you like, telling other stories.
+- Wait for your recording appear in our gallery.
+Meanwhile you can listen to the voices of other people if you like, telling other stories.

 If you are not able to read us a story, you may instead donate at least $26 (see below) and request a Birkensnake 7 in a note.
 Again, please include your mailing address